edgedb/edgedb/docs/intro/quickstart/modeling.rst

 .. edb:split-section::

   Our flashcards application has a simple data model, but it's interesting enough to get a taste of many of the features of the Gel schema language.
 We have a ``Card`` type that describes an single flashcard, which for now contains two required string properties: ``front`` and ``back``.
-Each ``Card`` belongs to a ``Deck``, and there is a natural ordering to the cards in a given deck.
+Each ``Card`` belongs to a ``Deck``, and there is an explicit ordering to the cards in a given deck.

   Starting with this simple model, let's express these types in the ``default.gel`` schema file.